gekaremi/LittleSpace/README.md

 I don’t know what the point of doing that is.

-""""
-The carefree mindset that an adult goes into to escape mental health issues.
+>The carefree mindset that an adult goes into to escape mental health issues.
 Being it little space is pretty much age regression.
-""""